AnthonyCampos123/ios101-project4-trivia-starter/README.md

-# Project 4 - *Trivia App Remastered*
+# Project 4 - *Trivia App Updated*

 Submitted by: **Anthony Campos**

-**Trivia App Remastered** is an app that uses questions from a trivia database and displays 10 questions each round.
+**Trivia App Updated** is an app that uses questions from a trivia database and displays 10 questions each round.
 The score is shown at the end and the user is given the option to restart the game.

 Time spent: **12** hours spent in total